Russian Orthodox Eparchy of Magadan

 The Diocese of Magadan and Sinegorye (Магаданская и Синегорская епархия) is an eparchy of the Russian Orthodox Church.
 The Eparchy Cathedral is the Holy Trinity Cathedral in Magadan.

 History

 The Magadan Diocese was part of the Irkutsk diocese until 1831, when most of it became part of Kamchatka.
 In 1858, the land was divided into Magadan and the Yakut Kamchatka dioceses, and in 1900, the territory of the latter was transferred to the newly established Diocese of Vladivostok.

 In a decision blessed by Patriarch Tikhon on September 11, 1912, the Supreme Church Authority created an independent Department of Kamchatka.
 The first parish was opened in 1989.

 Magadan diocese, which includes Magadan Oblast and Chukotka Autonomous District, was formed by the Holy Synod of the Russian Orthodox Church on February 26,1961.

 On July 19, 1999, two further parishes, Anadyr and Chukotka, were added; these are located in the Chukotka Autonomous District.

+In 2000, by decision of the Holy Synod of the Russian Orthodox Church, Feofan (Ashurkov) was appointed the new Bishop of Magadan and Sinegorsk.
+Through his efforts, the first and then subsequent Christmas readings were held with the participation of Alexei Osipov, deacon Andrei Kuraev, and director Nikolai Burlyaev.
+The religious procession in Gertner Bay on the feast of the Epiphany has also become traditional.
+Cooperation agreements were concluded with the Department of Education of the Magadan Oblast, and soon electives “Fundamentals of Orthodox Culture” began to operate in city schools.
+Prayer rooms were opened in the Department of Internal Affairs of the Magadan Oblast and in special regime colonies in the village of Uptar.
+The most notable event in the life of the Magadan and Sinegorsk diocese was the beginning of construction of the cathedral in honor of the Holy Life-Giving Trinity on the square in the very center of the city.
+On May 7, 2003, Bishop Gury (Shalimov) was appointed Bishop of Magadan and Sinegorsk.
+In a short period of time, he visited all the parishes of the diocese, where he performed divine services and communicated with local leadership, the flock and residents of the oblast.
+On the initiative of Bishop Gury, a shrine of the Far Eastern region - the miraculous Icon of the Mother of God of Albazin - “The Word became Flesh” (Слово плоть бысть) visited Magadan.